sharkwouter/minigalaxy/README.md

 # MiniGalaxy

-A simple GOG client for Linux that lets you download and play your GOG Linux games.
+A simple GOG client for Linux that lets you download and play your GOG Linux games

 ![screenshot](screenshot.png?raw=true)